Are my solar panels covered by home insurance?

 Although solar panel performance warranties are extremely difficult to contest, this is because proving the panels’ deterioration via specific testing can be more expensive than the remaining value of the panel.

 If your solar system has physical or electrical issues, such as hot spots, delamination, or water ingress, your manufacturer’s product warranty could cover you in some instances.
-But if these damages have occurred due to poor installation practices.
-Such as not complying with the manufacturer’s specified clamp zones, the claim needs to go against the installation company. it is not likely that your home insurance will cover such instances.
+But if these damages have occurred because of poor installation practices.
+Such as not complying with the manufacturer’s specified clamp zones, the claim needs to go against the installation company.
+Your home insurance is not likely to cover the cost of such instances.

-Batteries can be straightforward if you choose a quality installer
+Batteries can be straightforward if you choose a quality solar installer

 battery storage unit in garage